On This Page

 Overview

-The v1.0 release marked the project's clearest architectural commitment: TensorFlow support was dropped entirely in favor of PyTorch, and the codebase was decomposed into three sub-packages - dd-core, dd-datasets, and the main deepdoctection package.
-Version 1.1.0 is now the current release on PyPI, shipping as both a source distribution (148.5 kB) and built wheel (190.0 kB).
-No changelog for v1.1.0 has been published, making it impossible to assess what changed between the two most recent releases.
+The v1.0 release marked the project's clearest architectural commitment: TensorFlow support was dropped entirely in favor of PyTorch, and the codebase was decomposed into three sub-packages: dd-core, dd-datasets, and the main deepdoctection package.
+Version 1.2.7, released March 31, 2026, is the current release on PyPI, shipping as a source distribution (150.2 kB) and built wheel (191.8 kB).
+It requires Python >= 3.10 and PyTorch >= 2.6.

-The PyTorch-only commitment deepened further when the GitHub README began requiring PyTorch >= 2.6 - released in late January 2026 - as the minimum supported version.
-This narrows compatibility for teams running TensorFlow-based document pipelines, who cannot adopt Deepdoctection without a framework migration.
+The PyTorch-only commitment narrows compatibility for teams running TensorFlow-based document pipelines, who cannot adopt Deepdoctection without a framework migration.
 For teams already on PyTorch, it aligns the project with the dominant research and production framework and enables direct integration with the Hugging Face ecosystem, including LayoutLM, LiLT, and BERT model families.

 How Deepdoctection Processes Documents

 Deepdoctection structures its pipeline around six modules.
 The analyzer module handles pipeline configuration and factory functions.
 The configs module manages YAML-based configuration for pipelines and model profiles.
-The extern module provides wrappers for all external engines - Detectron2, DocTr, Hugging Face Transformers, Tesseract, and pdfplumber - making it the integration surface where model substitution happens.
+The extern module provides wrappers for all external engines, making it the integration surface where model substitution happens.
 The pipe module assembles pipeline components and services.
 The eval module provides evaluation metrics, requiring apted==1.0.3, distance==0.1.3, and pycocotools>=2.0.2.
 The train module supports training utilities for Detectron2 and selected Transformer models.

-The base install requires hardware-specific PyTorch to be configured manually, plus transformers>=4.48.0, timm>=0.9.16, python-doctr>=1.0.0, pdfplumber>=0.11.0, jdeskew>=0.2.2, and boto3==1.34.102.
-Detectron2 is not available on PyPI and must be installed from Deepdoctection's own fork.
+The base install requires hardware-specific PyTorch configured manually, plus transformers>=4.48.0, timm>=0.9.16, python-doctr>=1.0.0, pdfplumber>=0.11.0, jdeskew>=0.2.2, and boto3==1.34.102.
+Detectron2 is not available on PyPI and must be installed from the project's own fork on GitHub.
 A full install including training and evaluation dependencies is available via uv pip install deepdoctection[full].

 Use Cases